-As I’ve already mentioned, most social apps are profile-centric, though some well-known sites are exceptions to this rule.
+As I’ve already mentioned, most social media apps are profile-centric, though some well-known sites are exceptions to this rule.
 YouTube, for example, is all about user-uploaded videos, Flickr is centered around uploading photos instead of posting status updates, and Medium is a social platform for content sharing (even though it looks like a publishing platform).
-In other words, social networks aren’t born equal.
-Many are focused on user-generated content.

 A feed is almost required for a social network to be engaging.
-Content that shows up in a feed can be either shared by an app’s users in the form of user-generated stories, user-uploaded audio, video, presentations, or photos, or curated by an app’s administrators.
+Content that shows up in a feed can be either shared by a social media app’s users in the form of user-generated stories, user-uploaded audio, video, presentations, or photos, or curated by an app’s administrators.

 Sharing of content in a social network motivates people to use the social network.
 Based on people’s motives I divide user-generated content that may appear in a feed as follows:

 This is what I call content that users post to let their friends know where they are and what they’re doing.
 The most common form of letting others know “what’s up” is by tagging a location to the post.
 Technically this can be easily implemented with the help of location APIs that retrieve a device’s location from GPS and mobile network providers.

 Location data can be used for monetization because with this information social network app developers can predict potential actions and, based on that, recommend certain benefits like coupons or concert tickets, for example.
 However, there are growing concerns over the lack of privacy controls when it comes to location information.

 One study suggests that apps access a user’s location several times per day without asking any permissions.
 In most cases, app developers aren’t even aware of their app’s behavior.
 They just want to get some revenue from advertising and other in-app features, and may hook into libraries that offer integration with ads and other services.
 Quite often, it’s an advertising library that’s trying to get user location data and use it to serve ads.